October 29, 2017 • Life for Leaders

 Do you make a specific leadership development plan that focuses on a few instead of the crowd?
 Can you name these leaders you will be investing in this year?
 Do you know specifically how you will be investing in their leadership?

-Does your organization have a development plan that lets people know how to grow towards advancement and opportunities?
+Does your organization have a development plan that lets people know how to grow toward advancement and opportunities?

 What are some ways you can continue to encourage those who weren’t chosen to be in your inner circle?
 Do you have other leaders who can focus on their development?
-Are there any team dynamics that need to be addressed in your organization that might be related to this issues of those who feel inside and those who feel outside?
+Are there any team dynamics that need to be addressed in your organization that might be related to the issue of those who feel inside and those who feel outside?

 Father, you know my heart.
 I want to be a good leader who helps the most people.
 But I don’t want to succumb to simple crowd-pleasing to satisfy their needs or my own insecurities.
 Help me to have the courage to focus on a few, believing that leadership development is more important than other metrics that merely have the appearance of lasting growth.
 Use me to develop a diverse group of leaders who have increasing capacities to help others to grow.
 Show me when to focus on fewer even though that means that others will disappointed.
 Encourage me when I disappoint myself.
 Amen.